How to Use Grepsr for Chrome to Scrape the Web for Free

 Grepsr App Interface

-It usually takes 10–15 seconds to a minute or two (depending on the queue and the volume) for the data to start streaming under your report’s Data Preview tab.
+It usually takes anywhere from 10-15 seconds to a couple of minutes (depending on the queue and the volume) for the data to start streaming in under your report’s Data Preview tab.
 If you see any issues, you can always click ‘Edit in Chrome’ and go back to the extraction screen.

 Once the crawl is complete, go to the API tab to test the endpoint or activate the JSON feeds.
 But if you’re like me who prefers to download my data in CSV, then head over to the Download tab and click the CSV download URL.